Esraa-Abas/Electronics-Shopping-Website/README.md

-📱 Mobile Phones E-commerce Website
+# 📱 Mobile Phones E-commerce Website

 A simple and responsive single-page e-commerce web application for mobile phone shopping.
-Built using HTML, JavaScript, and Bootstrap, this project demonstrates core front-end development skills by creating an interactive shopping experience without a backend.
+Built using **HTML**, **JavaScript**, and **Bootstrap**, this project demonstrates front-end skills and simulates a shopping experience without a backend.

-🚀 Demo
+## 🚀 Demo

-This is a front-end-only demo — no backend or database is connected.
+> This is a front-end-only demo — no backend or database is connected.
-The cart data is stored in the browser using localStorage.
+> Cart data is stored in the browser using `localStorage`.

-You can try the live demo here: Live Demo
-(Add your GitHub Pages or deployment link once it's live)
+🔗 **[Live Demo](#)** *(Replace `#` with your GitHub Pages or deployment link)*

-🛒 Features
+## 🛒 Features

-✅ Electronic online store focused on mobile phones
+- ✅ Electronic online store focused on mobile phones

-✅ Product listing with images, names, and prices
+- ✅ Product listing with images, names, and prices

-✅ Detailed product view with more information
+- ✅ Detailed product view with specifications

-✅ Shopping cart functionality with item quantity tracking
+- ✅ Shopping cart functionality with item quantity tracking

-✅ Cart data saved using localStorage
+- ✅ Persistent cart using `localStorage`

-✅ Responsive and mobile-friendly design using Bootstrap
+- ✅ Responsive and mobile-friendly design with Bootstrap

-✅ Interactive UI updates via DOM manipulation
+- ✅ Real-time DOM manipulation for UI updates

-💡 Technologies Used
+## 💡 Technologies Used

-HTML5
+- HTML5

-CSS3 (via Bootstrap 5)
+- CSS3 (via Bootstrap 5)

-JavaScript (ES6+)
+- JavaScript (ES6+)
+- JQuery

-localStorage API
+- LocalStorage API